Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

-In weighted $L_p$-theory for various domains, we focus on the localization argument developed by Krylov \cite{Krylov1999-1} to address the $L_p$-theory of the stochastic heat equation in smooth domains.
-Krylov's work focuses on the heat equation in half-spaces and was later extended to $C^1$-domains by Kim and Krylov \cite{Kim2004}.
-Although these studies focus only on half-spaces and $C^1$ domains, the localization argument can be extended to non-smooth domains, as demonstrated in \cite{Kim2014, ConicPDE}.
-In the work on conic domains by \cite{ConicPDE}, the argument was adapted to a broader weight system and combined with heat kernel estimates.
-Additionally, the work of Kim \cite{Kim2014} establishes a link between Krylov's approach \cite{Krylov1999-1} and the classical Hardy inequality \eqref{hardy} for non-smooth domains.
+In the context of the weighted $L_p$-theory, we focus on the localization argument developed by Krylov \cite{Krylov1999-1}, which was originally devised to establish the $L_p$-theory of the stochastic heat equation in smooth domains (see \cite{Kim2004,Krylov1994}).
+Krylov's work focuses on the heat equation in half-spaces and was later extended to $C^1$-domains by Kim and Krylov \cite{KK2004}.
+Although these works were originally confined to half-spaces and $C^1$ domains, the localization argument was later extended to non-smooth domains, as demonstrated by \cite{Kim2014, ConicPDE}.
+In the study of smooth cones \cite{ConicPDE}, the argument was adapted to a broader weight system and combined with heat kernel estimates.
+Additionally, Kim \cite{Kim2014} established a connection between Krylov's approach \cite{Krylov1999-1} and the classical Hardy inequality \eqref{hardy}.

-However, the approaches in \cite{Kim2014, ConicPDE} have certain limitations.
-The method in \cite{ConicPDE} relies on sharp kernel estimates, and the heat kernels have only been investigated for a few domain classes.
-In \cite{Kim2014}, the range of weights requires refinement to adequately capture the boundary behavior of solutions.
-In particular, the results in \cite{Kim2014} do not cover the works on half-space \cite{Krylov1999-1} and $C^1$ domains \cite{Kim2004}.
+However, the approaches in \cite{Kim2014, ConicPDE} have some limitations.
+The method in \cite{ConicPDE} relies on sharp kernel estimates, and the heat kernels have only been investigated for a few classes of domains.
+In \cite{Kim2014}, the range of weights requires further refinement to adequately capture the boundary behavior of solutions.
+In particular, the results in \cite{Kim2014} do not include the cases of the half-space \cite{Krylov1999-1} and of $C^1$ domains \cite{Kim2004}.